limchr/A2VQ/README.md

 ## Description

-In this project are all the files required to run the active learning approach A2VQ together with the web-based labeling interface.
-Additionally the experimental setup together with the data recording functionality is integrated within the source for fast replication of all trials from our user study.
+This is the production version of the active learning approach A2VQ together with the web-based labeling interface.
+It uses no data set but loads images directly from a directory, extracts features of the images, builds an embedding for visualization and effective labeling.

 ## Setup